-Bookmark this page (CTRL-D on Windows, ⌘-D on Mac), or add it to your smartphone or tablet home screen for future reference!
+Bookmark them (CTRL-D on Windows, ⌘-D on Mac), or add to your smartphone or tablet home screen for future reference!

 A broad concept that combines aspects of established learning theory with brain-based approaches to engage learners mentally and physically and "accelerate" the process of learning.
 Techniques may include mind maps, music, applied multiple intelligences theory, memory techniques, colour, pattern spotting and individual learning styles.
 Accelerated learning is based on the work of Greorgi Lazanov, a medical doctor and professor of psychiatry.

 A technology characteristic that enables persons with disabilities (sight, hearing and physical impairments) to use technology.
 Can be used in relation to elearning courses where the authoring tool and instructional design supports how the course can be navigated by these users.
 Also see Section 508, WCAG.